rlabayo/time-record-system/readme.md

 * User
  	- User module is only visible to a Super Admin user.
  	- The user will be able to add, update, delete user records.
-		- User page
-			- list all the users
-			- the user can't delete their own account
+	- The user can't delete their own account

 		![Alt text](/User-module.png "User Page")